thoughtworks/what_they_say/README.md

 ### What is about it?
 This project is a real time closed caption made to disability hearing people, but people without disability can use it to take notes.

-We started this project with a reasearch of two friends deaf on [ThoughtWorks](https://www.thoughtworks.com/)
+We started this project with a reasearch of two deaf friends on [ThoughtWorks](https://www.thoughtworks.com/)

 They found the project [speak-extension](https://github.com/charliegerard/speak-extension) by Charlie Gerard and we tried to implement something closer and more customized.

-Now we have a name: "What Thet Say" and people helping =)
+Now we have a name: "What They Say" and people helping =)

 ### What is our goal?